etcd/raspi-home-sensors/README.md

 The `sensor_loop.py` file should then be copied from this repository into the `/home/pi/` folder on the raspi.

-## Set up Google Sheets API
+Copy the URL of the Google Sheet used for this project into the global named `SHEET_URL`.

-This project uses a Google Sheet as a database for storing sensor data.
-In order to do so, we need to set up API access for Google Sheets.
-[Here](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html)'s the tutorial I used.
-Note: this requires creating a service account with Google Sheets API access which must belong to a Google Cloud project.
-In my case, I created this service account under a project called My Google Account as a project for managing API access to things related to my personal Google Account and Drive data.
+## Add service worker credentials

-Upon creation of this service account, Google will allow you to download access credentials for this account as a JSON file.
-Copy this file to the `/home/pi` folder on the raspi and name it `client_secret.json`.
+Copy the json file containing the service worker credentials to the `/home/pi` folder on the raspi and name it `client_secret.json`.

 ## Install python dependencies

 ```
-pip3 install gspread oauth2client
+pip3 install gspread
 ```